zzonyo/trust-docs-test/source/index.html.md

 `order-id=1234567890`

-2、The signature text should be URI encoded, for example
+2、The signature text should be URL encoded, for example

 - The semicolon `:`should be encoded as `%3A`, The space should be encoded as `%20`.
 - The timestamp should be formatted as `YYYY-MM-DDThh:mm:ss` and after encoded it should be like `2017-05-11T15%3A19%3A30`